How To Perform Exploratory Data Analysis -A Guide for Beginners

 The main purpose of EDA is to detect any errors, outliers as well as to understand different patterns in the data.
 It allows Analysts to understand the data better before making any assumptions.
 The outcomes of EDA helps businesses to know their customers, expand their business and take decisions accordingly.

-How to Perform EDA?
+How to Perform Exploratory Data Analysis (EDA)?

 To understand EDA better let us take an example.
 We will be using Automobile Dataset for analysis.